 5. Review Game Alternative:

-Follow instructions from #6 for this game, but only allow one person to represent the group.
-This stresses individual accountability, but also has drawbacks.
-For example, students that miss a question are likely to feel badly for letting their group down.
+Follow instructions from #6 for this task card activity, but only allow one person to represent the group.
+This stresses individual accountability but also has drawbacks.
+For example, students that miss a question are likely to feel bad for letting their group down.
 Know your students and be aware of potential issues that might arise with your particular group before choosing this activity.